patternfly/patternfly/src/patternfly/components/Button/docs/code.md

 ## Button vs link
 Semantic buttons and links are important for usability as well as accessibility.
 Using an `a` instead of a `button` element to perform user initiated actions should be avoided, unless absolutely necessary.

+## Button Types
+The default type for a button is button, which must be set to avoid having a button in a form incorrectly default to type "submit".
+If a button is used in a submit form, the type should be set to "submit".
+If a button is used to reset a form, the type should be set to "reset".

 ## Accessibility

 | Attribute | Applied to | Outcome |